-A vendor database helps trades businesses like yours thrive with valuable vendor information, in one place.
+A vendor database helps trades businesses like yours can thrive with valuable vendor information, in one place.
 This includes access to vendor purchase orders, and live parts prices (which we’ll dive further into in the next section).

 Further, these stats can be included in your supplier and financial reporting, so your team can stay on top of relevant numbers, and plan the best course of action for your business.

 Knowing parts prices is invaluable.
 After all, each part is a direct cost against your business.
 On the flip side, parts are all profit opportunities.